luiscoco/Angular_Components/README.md

 9. Angular elements (Web Components)

-**HTML elements** have properties, for example the HTML elemet inputbox has the tag <input> and the property type="text" **https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input**
+**HTML elements** have properties, for example the HTML elemet inputbox has the tag <input> and the property/attribute type="text"
+**https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input**

 ## 1. Anatomy of a component